 I created and directed the Center ATOM (Analytical Theory of Organizations and Markets) from 1991 until 2009, when it merged with the Centre d’Economie de la Sorbonne.

-I have been a co-founder of the International Society for New Institutional Economics, with Ronald Coase, Douglass North, Oliver Williamson, and a few others, and was president of that association in 2001-2002.
+I have been a co-founder of the International Society for New Institutional Economics, with Ronald Coase, Douglass North, Oliver Williamson, and a few others, and was president of that association in 2001-2002 (in 2015, the name of ISNIE has been changed in SIOE - Society for Institutional and Organizational Economics).
 I have been co-editor of the Journal of Economic Behavior and Organization from 1998 to 2011 and I am director of the Advances in New Institutional Analysis series (Edward Elgar Pub.)

 I am the happy father of two girls, Sandrine and Noriane.
 And I am crazy about cross-country skiing and canoeing.